 Probably the most impressive building on Marienplatz, the New Town Hall or Neues Rathaus is a fairly new addition.
 Apart from being the seat of the city mayor, this is also where FC Bayern Munich holds its victory celebrations.

-It was built between 1867 – 1909 in impressive Gothic-Revival style.
-The façade is tall and long, almost never-ending which makes it the most dominating structure of the central plaza.
+It was built between 1867 and 1909 in the impressive Gothic-Revival style.
+The façade is tall and long, almost never-ending, which makes it the most dominating structure of the central plaza.

-It is a good idea to step into the courtyard of the New Town Hall during weekdays and explore some of its historic rooms.
-Be sure to check out the observation deck at the top of the tower that provides splendid views of Munich city and Marienplatz.
-There are elevators here to take you up and you will have to pay a fee.
-But the views are totally worth it.
+On weekdays, it is a good idea to step into the courtyard of the New Town Hall and explore some of its historic rooms.
+Be sure to check out the observation deck at the top of the tower, which provides splendid views of Munich city and Marienplatz.
+There are elevators here, and you will have to pay a fee, but the views are totally worth it.
 Click here for opening hours and admission fees.

-Pro tip: Visitors often prefer the viewing deck at Alter Peter but if you do not wish to climb 306 steps there, be sure to check out this one.
+✦ Pro Tip: Visitors often prefer the viewing deck at Peterskirche (I talk about it below), but if you do not wish to climb 306 steps there, be sure to check out the New Town Hall.

 Glockenspiel